steipete/brabble/docs/spec.md

 # Brabble Specification (macOS, Go)

 ## Purpose
-Always-on local voice daemon that listens via microphone, detects a wake word, transcribes speech, and triggers a configurable shell hook (default: `../warelay send "<prefix><text>"`).
+Always-on local voice daemon that listens via microphone, detects a wake word, transcribes speech, and triggers a configurable shell hook (user-defined).
 Optimized for offline use with a strong machine; runs as a controllable daemon with CLI surface.

 ## Scope
 - **Targets**: macOS (Apple Silicon/Intel).
 Linux possible later.